-Following the introduction of the King IV Report on Corporate Governance for South Africa 2016 ("King IV Report"), there has been an increased emphasis on ensuring that a company and its board have access to professional and independent advice on not only corporate governance principles, but also on their legal duties.
-This is based on the understanding that, one of the principal ways in which to achieve ethical and effective corporate governance is to ensure that all directors are fully aware of their legal obligations, duties and liabilities.
+Following the introduction of the King IV Report on Corporate Governance TM1 for South Africa 2016 ("King IV Report"), there has been an increased emphasis on ensuring that a company and its board have access to professional and independent advice on not only corporate governance principles, but also on their legal duties.
+This is premised on the understanding that, one of the principal ways in which to achieve ethical and effective corporate governance, is to ensure that the parties involved are fully aware of their legal obligations, duties and liabilities.